gardnerjack/TextAdventureEngine-Python/README.md

 ### Item Attributes and Yields

 Items with the same attributes can interact.
-For example giving both a pickaxe and a rock the attribute 'mining' means that the pickaxe can be used on the rock with the command "use pickaxe on rock".
+For example, giving both a pickaxe and a rock the attribute 'mining' means that the pickaxe can be used on the rock with the command "use pickaxe on rock".
 Furthermore, if the rock is given a yield such as coal, the player will have coal added to their inventory after using the pickaxe on the rock, and the player will no longer be able to mine the rock.

 ## TODO:

-- Comments, more comments, and even more comments
 - Combat
   - Weapon items
   - NPCs